WithIO/CodeGuidelines/source/approved-stacks.md

 Some operations are a bit complicated with Pip alone, we use `pip-tools` to help managing pinning versions and upgrading what we need.

+### SASS (most importantly SCSS)

+The go-to CSS pre-processor that we use is SASS.
+Because everyone uses it and it makes very little difference with its competitors (LESS, Stylus, etc.) at the level that we're using it.

+Please however use SCSS and not SASS syntax, as Prettier can handle the former but not the latter.

 ## Approbation procedure

 Any tool you want to use can be considered.
 Even if it's not in the pre-approved